 Both vets inform pet owners that surgery isn't the only way to prevent scratching problems.
 The main alternative is training a cat, especially during kittenhood, to use designated scratching pads and posts, and to trim claws every week or two.

 “Declawing, in my opinion, should be a last resort after behavioral modification techniques are not working,” says Simpson.
 Her stance on declawing echoes the position of the American Veterinary Medical Association and several other vet and animal welfare organizations, but does not go so far as some groups that label declawing as an inhumane mutilation that should be outlawed in most cases, as it already is in some countries.

 Magnusson says that when a client asks about declawing, he refers them to his blog post on the topic, which describes alternatives to surgically removing the claw, which is attached to the last bone of each toe.
 But he will provide the surgery if a cat owner wants it.
 “I make sure there’s a rational reason, but I don’t push ‘last resort’ as much as ‘informed choice,’" he says.
 "As long as my clients understand there might be complications and there are alternatives, and it’s not a requirement that every cat be declawed, I don’t add guilt.”

-Statistics on declawing are hard to come by, but veterinarians estimate that about 25 percent of U.S. house cats are declawed, at an average cost of $300 to $550.
+Declawing cats comes at an average cost of $100 to $500.
 Simpson, as well as AVMA spokesman David Kirkpatrick, believe education efforts are reducing demand for declawing.
 “While we don’t have actual quantitative data, it’s our impression, based on feedback from AVMA members, breeders, animal control and shelter personnel, and the public, that the number of declawing procedures being performed is in decline," Kirkpatrick says.
 "We believe this is because of increased awareness about viable alternatives.”

 Angie’s List members reflect the varying, and sometimes strong, opinions cat owners have about the procedure, which experts say should be limited to cats that are kept indoors, since loss of front claws limits a cat’s ability to defend itself.